platformsh/platformsh-docs/use-platform.sh/set-up-local-development.rst

 Use the CLI
 -----------

-Use the :term:`Platform CLI` to get a copy of your project, so that you can start working locally.
+Use the :ref:`cli` to get a copy of your project, so that you can start working locally.

 In order to copy your project locally, you'll need to know its' project id.
 The command ``platform`` will list all of the active projects on your account.